ymersod/Portfolio/README.md

 *A chaotic, casual “don’t let it” experience on Roblox — players must manage flushing without overflowing the toilet!
 Starts in a lobby, then transitions into a fast-paced running mode.*

-⏳ **Development:** In progress.
-Built by 2 game developers and 1 business developer
+⏳ **Development:** Built by 2 game developers and 1 business developer
 ✅ **Built With:** Roblox Studio (Luau), NoSQL DataStore APIs
 🎮 **Role:** Gameplay Engineer, GUI Engineer, Team Lead
 ⚙️ **Focus:** Creating a fun, replayable casual game designed for horizontal scalability into multiple themed versions